SocialDamage/gpt-engineer/docker/README.md

 - `docker build --rm -t gpt-engineer -f docker/Dockerfile .`

 Running the container:
-- `docker run -it --rm -e OPENAI_API_KEY="YOUR OPENAI KEY" -v ./your-project:/project gpt-engineer`
+- `docker run -it --rm -e OPENAI_API_KEY="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" -v ./your-project:/project gpt-engineer`

 The `-v` flag mounts the `your-project` folder into the container.
 Make sure to have a `prompt` file in there.